 Technology is great!
 It has made life easier for us in so many ways, and savings is one of them.
 For the ‘round-up challenge,’ all you have to do is get a few apps on your phone, connect them to your bank account and take the loose change and save or invest it, therefore, rounding up your account balance to a whole number.

-This eliminates the stress of saving and automates the process for you.
+This eliminates the stress of savings and automates the process for you.
 It’s so smooth and seamless that you don’t even know it is happening.

-Though you may not have millions saved at the end of the year, that spare change on your bank account has been set aside, and they’ve become a lump sum you can use to pay a bill or buy some groceries.
+Though you may not have millions saved at the end of the year, that spare change on your bank account has been set aside, and they’ve become a lump sum you can use to pay bills or pay some groceries.